-The narrative should not be an abstract of Part A of the application, but rather a selfcontained summary.
+The narrative should not be an abstract of Part A of the application, but rather a self-contained summary.
 It should be written in the third person and must clearly address three separate statements (within the one-page limit):

-- 1. Motivation: Description of departmental commitment and why your department is pursuing AGU Bridge partnership what motivated the department to apply to become a Bridge Partner? - 2.
-Current Practices: Description of what the department considers two best examples or cases for unique interventions from Part A that have proved successful.
-You must select an example from Mentoring Activities and one additional activity from either Progress Monitoring or Advising and Induction.

-3. Continuous Learning: Description of at least two initiatives that indicate new activities or interventions that are beginning to be implemented or will be implemented soon based on recent/new learnings or trainings undergone by the department faculty.
+- 1. Motivation: Description of departmental commitment and why your department is pursuing AGU Bridge partnership what motivated the department to apply to become a Bridge Partner? - Current Practices: Description of what the department considers two best examples or cases for unique interventions from Part A that have proved successful.
+You must select an example from Mentoring Activities and one additional activity from either Progress Monitoring or Advising and Induction. - 3.
+Continuous Learning: Description of at least two initiatives that indicate new activities or interventions that are beginning to be implemented or will be implemented soon based on recent/new learnings or trainings undergone by the department faculty.
 This demonstrates the department's willingness to try new things to improve aspects of graduate education in their programs.

 This narrative is the most important part of the department's application and the first thing a reviewer will read.
 The narrative is your best chance to grab the attention/interest of the reviewers and convince them of the importance of the work that your department is doing to attract, retain, and graduate students.
 Applicants should write this portion last after all the above 8 questions from Part A of the application have been answered.
-This will allow the department to avoid inconsistencies between the above and this narrative.